For Public Relations professionals and PR clients, conducting a TV interview is high risk, high reward stuff.

 While you are looking to maintain good eye contact here – establishing trust and rapport – it’s important not to over-do it.
 Staring can come across as not just over-familiar (like over-using someone’s first name) but can sometimes even seem aggressive, depending on the subject at hand.
 Maintain eye contact in a friendly, natural way, the way you would when having a normal chat with someone you know.
 Glance away to consider a thought or reply, then back to make your point.
 Try not to blink too often, roll your eyes or otherwise undermine the rapport you’re trying to establish.

 2. Get your posture straight

 Other posture tips to consider.
-If you’re seated for the interview, don’t be afraid to sit on something to give you a height boost (even a jacket can work).
-Figure out what to do with your hands – have them clasped towards your body (but not tightly) if your elbows are resting on the chair, or else lean slightly forward with forearms on desk, and clasp them on the surface.
-Don’t lean, don’t swivel, don’t swing your legs around – keep your feet flat on the floor or cross your legs in the direction of the interviewer.
+Figure out what to do with your hands.
+Have them clasped towards your body (but not tightly) if your elbows are resting on the chair.
+Or else lean slightly forward with forearms on desk, and clasp them on the surface.
+Don’t lean, don’t swivel, don’t swing your legs around.
+Keep your feet flat on the floor or cross your legs in the direction of the interviewer.

 3. Never wing it – practice what you’re going to say

 Use whatever time is available to practice what you plan on saying, even if you only have 10 minutes.
 Those 10 minutes could be the difference between nailing your message and ‘not quite’ getting it right.